 How many carbs are in keto egg muffin cups?

-It depends on fillings.
-A version with bacon and cheddar is usually very low in net carbs, whereas those with onion or a lot of bell pepper go up.
-When tracking your macros, measure your vegetables and opt for heavy cream instead of milk.
+That varies depending on the fillings.
+Typically, versions with bacon and cheddar have a very low net carb count, while those with onion or with a lot of bell peppers have higher counts.
+While tracking macros, consider measuring your vegetables and using heavy cream in place of milk.